eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 -rwxr-xr-x   1 owner  group   281 Dec  5 13:08 stop.sh
 ```

-You are now ready to start the second producer node by executing the following commands:
+Now you can start the second producer node by executing the following commands:

 ```shell
 cd ~/biosboot/accountnum11/